top of page

 did you or anyone from your age group win a grand slam tournament in singles.
 See June 22, 2025 obituary.

 Consider this additional information.
 The 2025 grand slam tournaments are finished.
-To date, there have been 526 individual grand slam tournaments and 160 players have won at least one singles tournament.
+To date, there have been 526 individual grand slam tournaments.
 Nearly three quarters of the singles tournaments have been won by five countries: United States, Australia, France, Great Britain, and Spain.
 In the early days, the host country frequently won.
 The draw sizes back then were at most 32-player draws compared to today's draw sizes of 128.
 The first Wimbledon draw had 22 entrants and all were from Great Britain; the first Australian Open had 17 entrants and all but two were from Australia; and the first US Open had 25 entrants and all but one were from the United States.
 Having won 146, we (the United States) have a comfortable lead in this area given that there are only four tournaments a year.
 Australia is in second place at 100, followed by France, Great Britain, and Spain at 54, 46, and 38, respectively.

 What if we change our starting point based on the first year that each tournament's draw size reached 128: Wimbledon was 1921; French Open was 1969; US Open was 1915; and Australian Open was 1988.
 Let's start with 1946 because the Zoo started in 1943 and Wimbledon did not resume from World War II unrtil 1946.
 We (the United States) still have the lead and Australia is still in secod place but the lead is not as comfortable and Great Britain and France have essentially been eliminated for the time being.
 The results are as follows: United States - 76; Australia - 71; Spain - 39; Sweden - 26; Serbia - 24; and Switzerland - 23.